 Overview

 Dictura (“we”, “us”, “our”) is a voice-to-text dictation application available on macOS, Windows, and iOS.
 Your privacy is not an afterthought — it is the foundation of how we build our product.
-This policy explains what data we collect, how we use it, and what we do not do.
+This policy explains what data we collect, how we use it, the legal basis for processing, and your rights.

 What We Do Not Store